-The PGY1 pharmacy residency is an ASHP-accredited, 12-month, full-time program that provides extensive training opportunities in a wide variety of practice settings including acute care, drug information, and practice management.
-The purpose of the PGY1 program is to build on the Doctor of Pharmacy education, and it is designed to provide pharmacy professionals with the knowledge and skills required to become leading clinicians in a dynamic healthcare field.
-Residents will have the opportunity to work alongside leading researchers and clinicians at the forefront of pharmacy practice and medicine.
+The PGY1 pharmacy residency is a 12-month, full-time program that provides extensive training opportunities in a wide variety of practice settings including acute care, ambulatory care, drug information, and practice management.
+The purpose of the PGY1 program is to build upon Doctor of Pharmacy (PharmD) education and outcomes to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the in the educational competency areas, goals, and objectives.
+Residents who successfully complete the program will be skilled in diverse patent care, practice management, leadership, and education, and be prepared to provide patient care, seek board certification (i.e., BCPS), and pursue advanced education and training opportunities including PGY2 residencies.
+The program is designed to provide pharmacy professionals with the knowledge and skills required to become leading clinicians in a dynamic healthcare field.
+Residents will have the opportunity to work alongside leading clinicians and researchers at the forefront of pharmacy practice and medicine.

 The PGY1 pharmacy residency program is committed to providing residents with the knowledge and skills necessary to become well-rounded and competent clinicians.
 Experiences include:

 - Participate in multidisciplinary rounds and provide pharmaceutical care to hospitalized patients in internal medicine, infectious diseases, critical care, pediatrics, and a variety of other medical specialties.

 - Perform pharmacokinetic drug monitoring of vancomycin, aminoglycosides, warfarin, and other drugs with narrow therapeutic indices.